pmbibe/PHPUnit/README.md

 # PHPUnit
-You should use Public Key Authentication SSH
+You should use Public Key Authentication SSH when deploy